Chasing the Fightingest Fish in Fresh Water

 Float trips are conducted out of a 15-foot NRS Expedition raft outfitted with an NRS fishing frame, and generally cover between five and 10 miles of river to give clients access to as many fish as possible in a given day.
 If you want to comfortably cover miles of river while casting streamers and topwater bugs to the fightingest fish in fresh water, this is the trip for you.
 This is also an ideal trip for novice anglers and group parties.
 Click HERE to get a glimpse of the action.

+hours.
 Rods, reels, flies, and other tackle are included.
-Lunch, drinks,
+Lunch,

-and photos from the day are also provided.
-Several days prior to
+drinks, and photos from the day are also provided.
+Several days

-your booked date, we'll work out a meeting time and location, and
+prior to your booked date, we'll work out a meeting time and

 - Note: Ask about group rates for larger parties, or check out our